-- 1. Remove the fuse. - Connect the negative battery terminal to the M10 bolt on the "BATTERY" side of the shunt.
+- 1. Connect the negative battery terminal to the M10 bolt on the "BATTERY ONLY" side of the shunt.
 Tighten the shunt bolt with a maximum torque of 21Nm (300A model: 10Nm). - Note that there should be no other connections on this side of the shunt or on the negative battery terminal.
-Any loads or chargers connected here will be excluded from the battery state of charge calculation. - 3.
-Connect the negative of the electrical system to the M10 bolt on the "LOAD" side of the shunt.
+Any loads or chargers connected here will be excluded from the battery state of charge calculation. - Connect the negative of the electrical system to the M10 bolt on the "LOAD AND CHARGER" side of the shunt.
 Tighten the shunt bolt with a maximum torque of 21Nm (300A model: 10Nm).
-Make sure that the negative of all DC loads, inverters, battery chargers, solar chargers and other charge sources are connected "after" the shunt. - 4.
+Make sure that the negative of all DC loads, inverters, battery chargers, solar chargers and other charge sources are connected "after" the shunt. - 3.
+Connect the ferrule pin of the red cable with the fuse to the shunt by pushing the pin into to the "+B1" terminal. - 4.
 Connect the M10 eye terminal of the red cable with the fuse to the positive terminal of the battery. - 5.
 Connect the shunt to the head unit using the RJ12 cable.
-Plug one side of the RJ12 cable into the shunt RJ12 terminal and the other side of the cable into the RJ12 terminal on the rear of the head unit. - 6.
-Replace the fuse.
+Plug one side of the RJ12 cable into the shunt RJ12 terminal and the other side of the cable into the RJ12 terminal on the rear of the head unit.

 The battery monitor is now powered up.
-The display is active,.
+The display is active, and Bluetooth is active.

-In order to be fully functional, the battery monitor needs to be configured; see the Configuration [10] chapter.
+In order to be fully functional, the battery monitor needs to be configured; see the Configuration [12] chapter.